AdobeDocs/campaign.en/help/automation/campaigns/marketing-campaign-create.md

 Click **[!UICONTROL OK]** to create the campaign.
 It is added to the program schedule, and to the list of campaigns.

 You can then edit the campaign you have just created and define its parameters.
-To open and configure this campaign, ypu can:
+To open and configure this campaign, you can:

 1. Browse the campaign calendar and select the campaign you want to display, then click the **[!UICONTROL Open]** link.
 1. Browse the **[!UICONTROL Schedule]** tab of the program, select the campaign and open it.